crmathieu/Turbix/readme.md

         FILE SYSTEM

-        DUNIX allows to use up to 255 different files at the same time (set "files = 255" in the config.sys).
+        TURBIX allows to use up to 255 different files at the same time (set "files = 255" in the config.sys).
 The file system manages concurrent access to a same file from several processes.
 In order to prevent multi access when critical system calls are used (write